Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks: Related work

 \subsection{Discussion}

 Table \ref{table:soa} shows a comparison of the discussed network visualization tools and academic works in terms of the following features: 1) programming language (for libraries), 2) support for polyline drawing for edges, 3) support for rendering graphs on top of a map layer, 4) support for GPU-accelerated rendering, 5) support for programmable interactivity, 6) support for a timeline and 7) support for integration with a dashboard framework.
-We claim that these are features a street network visualization tool or library should possess to make it useful for real-world urban street analysis.
+We believe that these are the feature a street network visualization tool or library should possess to make it useful for real-world urban street analysis.

-To the best of our knowledge, Dash Sylvereye is the first tool written for Python that generates GPU-accelerated street network visualizations, that can draw atop web tile maps, that supports programmable user interactivity, and that is designed from the ground to be compatible with a larger dashboard framework.
+As shown in Table \ref{table:soa}, to the best of our knowledge, Dash Sylvereye is the only tool written for Python that generates street network visualizations that can draw atop web tile maps, that supports programmable user interactivity, that exploits hardware acceleration, and, most importantly, that is designed from the ground up to be compatible with a larger dashboard visualization framework.

 When ignoring the target programming language, Kepler.gl is the one tool that holds the most similarities with Dash Sylvereye's feature set.
 However, unlike Dash Sylvereye, Kepler.gl is not written with dashboard integration as one of its core features.